 We Open Blocked Fallopian Tubes Without Surgery

-Clear Passage is a world leader with over two decades of experience opening and returning full function to blocked fallopian tubes, including hydrosalpinx.
-We do so using a non-surgical, hands-on physio/physical therapy.
-Studies published in peer-reviewed medical journals found that our therapy improved fertility and returned function to fallopian tubes previously diagnosed “beyond repair.”
+Clear Passage is a world leader with over two decades of experience opening and returning full function to blocked fallopian tubes (including hydrosalpinx) without surgery, using a non-surgical, hands-on physio/physical therapy.
+In a recently published study, the therapy opened tubes in 143 women, with success in all areas of tubal blockage.
+As cited in peer-reviewed medical journals, our therapy improved fertility and returned function to fallopian tubes previously diagnosed “beyond repair.”
 Our most current published success rate for opening blocked tubes is 69% for tubes that were not surgically repaired before therapy, and over half of the women whose tubes opened became pregnant.
 In fact, our pregnancy rates were double surgical rates for women with blocked fallopian tubes, per a study available at the U.S. National Library of Medicine, or by clicking here.
-(Rice et al., 2015) Complete the online Request Consultation form to schedule a free phone consultation with an expert therapist to learn more.
+(Rice et al., 2015a) Complete the online Request Consultation form to schedule a conversation with one of our certified therapists, at no charge.

 Fallopian tubes are the delicate passages in a woman’s reproductive system where egg meets sperm.
 They are literally the place where human life begins.
 Fallopian tubes can become blocked by adhesions (internal scars) that form when the body heals from an earlier surgery, infection, inflammation or trauma.